richardreiter/melo-merch/README.md

 ![Kanban Board Melo Merch](media/docs/mm-kanban-board.png)

 - As a Site User I can register for an account so that I have my personal account information.
-- As a Site user I can login/logout of my account so that I have access to my account details.
+- As a Site user I can login/logout of my account so that I have access to my account profile details and previous orders.
 - As a Site User I can recover my password in case I forget it so that I can regain access to my account.
 - As a Site User I can receive an email confirmation after registration so that I can confirm my account creation.
 - As a Site User I can personalise the user profile so that I can view my order history/confirmations/save my payment information.